silentorb/game-design/general/game-engine-comparison-matrix.md

   * Unreal and Unity's component systems work great for 90% of use cases and are terrible for the remaining 10%
   * Godot's node system is convoluted for 90% of use cases, and great for the remaining 10%

-### Robust level creation

-#### Unreal

-* The official way to create levels in Unreal is to prototype with BSP brushes and then replace all of that with static meshes
-* Unreal's BSP tools are old and minimally maintained
-* BSP could be used for runtime but it is not optimized for that
-* Static meshes are great for detail but don't lend themselves well to seamless, organic architecture
-* Unreal recently added integrated static mesh editing tools, but at least for now they have very limited texturing features which makes them effectively useless for serious level creation
-* With Unreal 5.0 the engine is transitioning toward procedurally generating static meshes, which is a game changer and head-and-shoulders above any competition.
-However, outside of the [Lyra sample project](https://docs.unrealengine.com/5.0/en-US/lyra-geometry-tools-in-unreal-engine/) there is not much documentation or adoption for this approach yet.

-#### Unity

-* Unity has both Probuilder and Realtime CSG, both of which support agile prototyping and optimized runtime
-* Each of these tools supports much more organic level geometry than simply using static meshes
-* Using either tools make it easier to perform massive changes to finished levels without extensive rework
-* Realtime CSG is not officially supported by Unity and it is tricky for its maintainers to keep it fully compatible with all major version of Unity

 ### Robust profiling tools

 * Unity's profiling tools are adequate—Unreal's profiling tools are impressive